aws/aws-graviton-getting-started/transition-guide.md

 Categories of software with potential issues:

 * Packages or applications sourced from an ISV may not yet be available for Graviton2.
 AWS is working with lots of software partners to offer technical guidance as they add support for Graviton2, but some are still missing or in the process of adding support.
-A non-exhaustive list of some ISV software can be found in the getting started guide [here](https://github.com/aws/aws-graviton-getting-started/blob/main/isv.md).
+A non-exhaustive list of some ISV software can be found in [here](isv.md).
 * The Python community vend lots of modules built using low level languages (e.g. C/C++) that need to be compiled for the Arm64 architecture.
 You may use modules that are not currently available as pre-built binaries from the Python Package Index.
 AWS is actively working with open-source communities to ensure the most popular modules are available.
-In the meantime we provide specific instructions to resolve the build-time dependencies for missing packages in the [Python section](https://github.com/aws/aws-graviton-getting-started/blob/main/python.md#1-installing-python-packages) of the Graviton Getting Started Guide.
+In the meantime we provide specific instructions to resolve the build-time dependencies for missing packages in the [Python section](python.md#1-installing-python-packages) of the Graviton Getting Started Guide.

 If you find other software lacking support for Arm64, please let your AWS team know, or send email to [ec2-arm-dev-feedback@amazon.com](mailto:ec2-arm-dev-feedback@amazon.com).